 Delete: Tap and hold a message you want to delete, and then tap Delete located on the bottom right.
 Tap Delete again to confirm.

 Mute or unmute a conversation

 Change the profile picture

 Give your texts a personal touch by setting a profile picture in the Messages app.
 From the Home screen, navigate to and open Contacts.
 Your profile will appear above your Contact list.
-Tap your profile icon, and then tap Edit.
-Tap the Gallery icon, and then select an album.
+Tap your profile icon, tap Gallery, and then select an album.
 Select the photo you want to use as a profile picture.

 To crop the picture, tap and drag the box, and then tap Done.
 You can also add or edit information.
 To save any changes, tap Save.
 Contacts on your phone will see your profile picture if they're using a Samsung phone.

 Other answers that might help

 Get support from Samsung Experts and Samsung Care Pros Or Text HELP to 62913

 Help with your Order

 Your order, returns, refunds and trade-in questions answered